HSHS St. Joseph's Breese answers frequently asked questions on sunscreen use.

 The National Council on Skin Cancer Prevention has designated the Friday before Memorial Day, May 28, as National Sunscreen Day or to encourage sun safety awareness and to remind everyone to protect their skin while enjoying the outdoors.

-Following guidance from the American Academy of Dermatology (AAD) and the CDC, HSHS St. Mary's offers the following answers to some of the most frequently-asked-questions about using sunscreen to stay safe in the sun.
+Following guidance from the American Academy of Dermatology (AAD) and the CDC, HSHS St. Joseph's Breese offers the following answers to some of the most frequently-asked-questions about using sunscreen to stay safe in the sun.

 Who should wear sunscreen?

 Everyone older than six months of age who will be spending any time outside (ideally, parents should avoid exposing babies younger than six months to the sun’s rays).
 Sunscreen use can help prevent skin cancer by protecting you from the sun’s harmful UV rays.

 Do I only need to put on sunscreen when it is sunny outside?

 You should apply sunscreen every day if you will be outside.
 The sun emits UV rays year-round and even on cloudy days, up to 80% of the sun’s harmful UV rays can penetrate your skin.
 Being out in the sand, water and even snow increase the need for sunscreen because they reflect the sun’s rays.

 To protect your skin from sunburn, early skin aging and skin cancer, everyone should use sunscreen that offers the following:

 - Broad-spectrum protection that protects against sunlight’s ultraviolet A- and B-rays (UVA and UVB).
 All sunscreen products protect against UVB rays, which are the main cause of sunburn and skin cancers.
 But it is important to also protect against UVA rays, which also contribute to skin cancer and premature aging.

 - Sun Protection Factor (SPF) 30 or higher.